MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-1.1/pull-server/pullServer.md

 of a configuration ID, a registration key that was created by the above configuration is saved in a file named `RegistrationKeys.txt` in `C:\Program Files\WindowsPowerShell\DscService`.
 The registration key functions as a shared secret used during the initial registration by the client with the pull server.
-The client will generate a self-signed certificate that is used to uniquely authenticate to the pull server once registration is successfully completed.
+The client will generate a self-signed certificate that's used to uniquely authenticate to the pull server once registration is successfully completed.
 The thumbprint of this certificate is stored locally and associated with the URL of the pull server.

 > [!NOTE]
-> Registration keys are not supported in PowerShell 4.0.
+> Registration keys aren't supported in PowerShell 4.0.

 In order to configure a node to authenticate with the pull server, the registration key needs to be in the metaconfiguration for any target node that will be registering with this pull server.
 Note